-6.2.11.
-Outpatient mental health services, other than services described in 6.2.19, but including services furnished in a state-operated mental hospital and including community-based services (Section 2110(a)(11)
+6.2.11. \square Outpatient mental health services, other than services described in 6.2.19, but including services furnished in a state-operated mental hospital and including community-based services (Section 2110(a)(11)

-Benefits for Covered Medical Expenses for treatment of nervous and mental conditions on an outpatient basis.
+Benefits for Covered Medical Expenses for treatment of mental, behavioral and neurodevelopmental disorders nervous and mental conditions on an outpatient basis.
 Benefits for mental/nervous conditions do not include services where the primary diagnosis is substance abuse